PennyWieser/PySulfSat/docs/installation.rst

    !pip install PySulfSat --upgrade

 For maximum reproducability, you should state which version of PySulfSat you are using.
-If you have imported PySulfSat as pt, you can find this using:
+If you have imported PySulfSat as ss, you can find this using:

 .. code-block:: python